OpenSmpp/opensmpp/README.md

  *  client - a simple SMPP client
  *  sim - a simple SMSC simulator

+How to build and run Simulator with Docker:

+      $ ./scripts/docker-build
+      $ ./scripts/docker-run

 # Versions

 Versions of this project are managed according to the